Maritime Administration Heritage Asset Transfer and Loan Program

-As part of its mission to promote the U.S. merchant marine, the Maritime Administration (MARAD) has authority to loan artifacts to qualified organizations for the purpose of education and public display.
+As part of its mission to educate on the importance of the U.S. merchant marine, the Maritime Administration (MARAD) has authority to loan and transfer government owned heritage asset to qualified organizations for education and public display.

-MARAD loans artifacts to “qualified organizations” such as non-profit groups, memorial/museum ships and public bodies.
-In order to qualify organizations must:
+MARAD loans heritage assets to “qualified organizations,” such as non-profit groups, memorial/museum ships, and public bodies.
+To qualify for this program organizations must:

 - Be registered with the Internal Revenue Service as a 501(c) 3 non-profit organization, or;

 - Be part of a state or local government, and;

 - Be open to the public, or can display artifacts in a publicly-accessible area, and;